physician's surrogacy - tips for becoming a surrogate mother

 Surrogate compensation at Physician’s Surrogacy ranges from $55,000–$75,000+ in a flat-rate package, with all medical costs, legal fees, and related expenses covered by intended parents.

-Choosing an OB-managed agency changes the medical experience entirely — physician-led oversight means a real doctor is advocating for your health at every stage, not a coordinator calling an outside clinic.
+Choosing an OB-managed agency changes the medical experience entirely — a real physician advocates for your health at every stage, not a coordinator calling an outside clinic.

 Tip 1: Have the Home Conversation Before You Apply